stronnag/mwptools/samples/dbg-tool/README.md

 ## Features

+* Linux only (uses `udev` for device discovery).
 * Displays inav debug messages in a terminal
 * Reboots the FC when 'R' is pressed
 * Uses `udev` to discover the serial port.

 ## Usage

-Just run the `dbg-tool`; it will discover USB serial devices.
+Just run the `dbg-tool`; it will discover USB serial devices as they are plugged / unplugged.

 ```
 dbg-tool